-7) Nonrefundable tax credits are allowed to reduce or totally eliminate a taxpayer's tax liability but may not reduce the liability below zero.
+7) Nonrefundable tax credits are allowed to reduce or totally eliminate a taxpayer's tax liability but any credits in excess of the tax liability are lost.

 Answer: TRUE Page Ref.: I:2-6 Objective: 1 8) The standard deduction is the maximum amount of itemized deductions which may be claimed by a taxpayer, and is based on an individual's filing status, age, and vision.